-Rachel Nelson, PhD, is Director of UC Santa Cruz Institute of the Arts and Sciences (IAS), and teaches in the History of Art and Visual Culture department.
-Nelson has curated and organized exhibitions including Barring Freedom, a group exhibition engaging art, prisons, and justice; Carlos Motta: We The Enemy; Futurefarmers: Fog Inquiry; jackie sumell: Solitary Garden; Newton Harrison and Helen Mayer Harrison: Future Garden, and other projects with artists including Ursula Biemann and Paulo Tavares, Angela Melitopoulos and... [more]
+Rachel Nelson (she/her), PhD, is Director of UC Santa Cruz Institute of the Arts and Sciences (IAS), and teaches in the History of Art and Visual Culture department.
+Nelson has curated and organized exhibitions including Barring Freedom, a group exhibition engaging art, prisons, and justice; Carlos Motta: We The Enemy; Futurefarmers: Fog Inquiry; jackie sumell: Solitary Garden; Newton Harrison and Helen Mayer Harrison: Future Garden, and other projects with artists including Ursula Biemann and Paulo Tavares, Angela Melitopoulos... [more]

 Staff and Fellows

-Louise Leong is an artist, educator, and museum professional.
+Louise Leong (she/her), UC Santa Cruz Mary Porter Sesnon Art Gallery Manager and Museum Preparator/ IAS Affiliate, is an artist, educator, and museum professional.
 She is a 2017 and 2020 Rydell Visual Arts Fellowship Nominee and has exhibited her work internationally, regionally in the San Francisco Bay Area and locally in Santa Cruz.
-In late 2018 she co-founded the Little Giant Collective printmaking studio in downtown Santa Cruz.
-She holds a bachelor's degree in Studio Art from UC Santa Cruz, having studied printmaking in the Art Department with a minor in Education.
+She holds a bachelor's degree in Studio Art and Education from UC Santa Cruz.